fadyabirached/invoice-ocr/README.md

 ## 🎯 Scope & Design Principles
 This project is layout-specific by design.
 It prioritizes deep, correct understanding of a single template over shallow understanding of many.
 ### Supported Scope

-Validated on sample templates: Works strictly with the invoice layout provided in the test/ directory.
+- **Layout-driven parsing:** The system operates on explicit geometric layout definitions (headers, column anchors, row tolerances).

-Structured Tables: Assumes consistent column alignment and identifiable headers.
+- **Template extensibility:** Supporting a new invoice format requires defining a corresponding layout configuration; no model retraining is involved.

-Digital/Clean Scans: Optimized for standard DPI document images.
+- **Validation:** The current implementation is validated on the sample invoice template provided in the `test/` directory.

 ### Design Principles
 Deterministic Parsing: Same input always yields the same output.
 No stochastic ML behavior.